alfonsmr/gcp-resume-challenge-frontend/content/project/acloudguru-gcp-resume-challenge.md

 The repository for the Backend can be found at [gcp-resume-challenge-backend](https://github.com/alfonsmr/gcp-resume-challenge-backend)

 The Repository for the GitOps-based CI/CD is stored privately CSR in the backend GCP Project.

-### The Author

-My name is Alfons Muñoz, I'm a computer engineer from Spain, currently living in Mexico.

-I'm passionate about Cloud Technology and DevOps culture.
-In particular I'm interested in Google Cloud Platform (GCP) and google implementation of DevOps and SRE.
-I'm 3x Google Certified Professional, [Thanks a Cloud Guru! ;-)](https://learn.acloud.guru/profile/alfonsmr), and founder of [aristaequis](http://www.aristaequis.com) a Google Cloud Partner in Mexico.
-I'm also the Latin America Community Manager at [C2C Global](https://bit.ly/3AJLbrI), "The Independent Google Cloud Community".

-Be sure to visit the [C2C Community](https://bit.ly/3AJLbrI) and drop me a message or start a new topic if you want to continue the conversation about this project or any other GCP related topic!.

-You can also contact me through [Linkedin](https://www.linkedin.com/in/alfonsmr/)

 ### Built With